 Okopako Lodge Wilderness Farm is not far from the beautiful beaches of Opononi and Omapere for Hokianga harbour activities (beach, sand dunes, sandboarding, fishing, etc.) and half an hour’s drive to the Waipoua Kauri Forest, which has the largest kauri trees in New Zealand.

-Check out the Footprints-Waipoua and the Crossings Hokianga tours, the wild rugged Waimamaku beach on the west coast, the Wairere Boulders, the historic Clendon House in Rawene, artists’ studios in Rawene and Kohukohu, the Ti Kouka Gardens, and the Labyrinth Woodworks, Maze and Puzzle Museum.
+Check out the Footprints-Waipoua and the Crossings Hokianga tours, the wild rugged Waimamaku beach on the west coast, the Wairere Boulders, the historic Clendon House in Rawene, artists’ studios/galleries in Rawene and Kohukohu, such as the No 1 Parnell Gallery, the Ti Kouka Gardens, and the Labyrinth Woodworks, Maze and Puzzle Museum (or their other shop Simply Fun in Rawene).
 The area is known for its relaxed natural beauty and vibrant arts community.

 The Hokianga I-Site (for bookings and information) is close to the Opononi shops around five kms from Okopako Lodge.